cstrouse/Dell-T3610-Hackintosh/README.md

 ### BIOS Configuration

+You can find screenshots of the BIOS configuration options I used in [Screenshots/BIOS](Screenshots/BIOS).

 1. Reset to optimized defaults
 2. Secure Boot disabled
 3. Enable VT for Direct I/O disabled (Virtualization Support can be enabled if you need it for Docker, etc)